 Each of the controls is MIDI assignable, as expected, plus a full MIDI map can be saved for future loading for all your default settings.

-Of course, all the fun gadgets and nifty graphics in the world won’t save a crappy sounding instrument.
+Of course, all the fun gadgets and nifty graphics in the world won’t save a crappy-sounding instrument.
 Fortunately, PunchBOX delivers beyond expectations here.
-The factory presets get mostly crazy, over the top results – but shows off PucnhBOXs capabilities as well.
+The factory presets get mostly crazy, over-the-top results – but shows off PucnhBOXs capabilities well.
 Getting down to creating usable kicks from scratch is a breeze, though the tendency is to push too hard with all the processing you have available, merely because you have them sitting there waiting to play with.
-Creating massive kicks with huge sub response is the easy part, coming up with something more reserved takes restraint.
+Creating massive kicks with huge sub responses is the easy part, coming up with something more reserved takes restraint.

 PunchBOX has loads of character, even though you’re only talking about a kick drum.
 Being able to rearrange the FX modules introduced huge possibilities for creative applications.
 With the ability to import your own samples further opens possibilities for much more than simple eight-note loops.

-While there are plenty of analogue sounding patches and samples, the vast majority are EDM focused as too are the processing FX.
-Using PunchBOX purely for acoustic type kicks feels very overkill.
+While there are plenty of analog-sounding patches and samples, the vast majority are EDM focused as too are the processing FX.
+Using PunchBOX purely for acoustic-type kicks feels very overkill.
 At the very least I would try layering PunchBOX synth kicks under your acoustic recordings (or perhaps EZDrummer type arrangments) as a fattener.
 You can easily disable the core kick generator and use the embellishments and FX modules to add some serious processing to your kits.

 While PunchBOX has some classic kick emulations included, the output results are far from anything you’d consider retro by the time you finish layering and processing.
 You could say it has vintage foundations, but the end results tend to wind up very modern sounding.

-A complicated instrument with an unusual signal flow, yet surprisingly easy to navigate and use.
-The interface looks gorgeous with its time-faded and rusting modules and bakelite dials.
+D16 PunchBOX is a complicated instrument with an unusual signal flow, yet surprisingly easy to navigate and use.
+The interface looks gorgeous with its time-faded and rusting modules and Bakelite dials.
 I just wish it could be upscaled, on our widescreen monitor it looks pretty tiny.

 Somewhat over the top levels of flexibility considering this is just a kick instrument, but at the same time perfect when you’re using it.
 I kept thinking this would make a great snare and tom synth too, but technically it already lets you do this by importing your own samples.
 Though the processing modules are excellent, I feel they could have included a delay and reverb tailored for the kick.